 Dietary Considerations for Punjabi Rajma Masala

-This Rajma Masala recipe is:
+This Rajma Masala is:

 Vegetarian, and vegan-friendly if you substitute the ghee for olive oil